gutenbergn/FuzeUtils/README.md

 * **CALayer+Animation**
 Adds an `addFadeAnimation` to implement a fade behavior in a `CALayer`.
 This can be used, for instance, for changing the text of an `UILabel` with a fade animation.

+* **Date+DateDifference**
+Provides an easier way to get the difference between 2 Date objects in several different time periods.

 * **DisplayHelper**
 This is a helper class for dealing with various screen-related matters ranging from getting the width or height of the screen to identifying the current device.